AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/use-conditional-formatting-views.md

 # Use conditional formatting in Views

-As you share your reports with other users in  `Adobe Workfront`, consider customizing the View of the reports, to make certain information easier to read, or just stand out.
+As you share your reports with other users in&nbsp;Adobe Workfront, consider customizing the View of the reports, to make certain information easier to read, or just stand out.

 You can customize the Details tab of your reports by adding special or conditional formatting to the view of your reports.